erikpaulo/meEconomiza/readme.md

 docker-compose -f stack.yml up
 ```

-Firt time docker will build 2 images like defined on stack.yml file.
+Docker will build two images like defined on stack.yml file.
+It takes a few minutes at the first time.

 ```yaml
 version: '3.1'